p-diya/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic Tac Toe

-A simple game to play with your friend.<br>
-Tic tac toe is a multiplayer game build using HTML, CSS and JS
+A multiplayer game build using HTML, CSS and JS

 Link to play: <br>